qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 ## References

-- The Domain Driven Design community offers lots of design goodness; [dddcommunity.org](https://www.dddcommunity.org/) is a good starting point for further exploration
+- The [Domain Driven Design community dddcommunity.org](https://www.dddcommunity.org/) is a good starting point for further exploration
-- Event Storming is a powerful collaborative domain modelling technique invented by Alberto Brandolini; we is [writing a book](https://www.eventstorming.com/book/) on this (recommended!)
+- Event Storming is a powerful collaborative domain modelling technique invented by Alberto Brandolini; who is [writing a book](https://www.eventstorming.com/book/) on this (recommended!)
 - We work test-driven, because the discipline of Test Driven Development greatly helps us to deliver working software continuously; the [Growing Object